 - Unit 6: Psychosocial Factors

 Module 2 is a CPE Level 1 training from the Commission of Dietetic Registration and designed to reinforce the fundamentals of nutrition assessment and nutrition monitoring/evaluation, and to build competence in using the nutrition care process within the pediatric population.
-This Module is offered over a three month period.
+This Module is offered over eleven weeks.
 Module 2 consists of the following 9 units:

 - Unit 1: Nutrition Education

 - Unit 4: Adolescent nutrition

 - Unit 6: Anemia